 - Maintaining an Annual Operating Plan linked to the College Strategic Plan

-- Managing the Mary Immaculate Research Repository (MIRR)
+- Promoting Engagement with the Mary Immaculate Research Repository (MIRR)

 - Providing research information services & maintaining research databases